Cross Hashing: Anonymizing encounters in Decentralised Contact Tracing Protocols: Abstract

 \section{Abstract}

 During the COVID-19 (SARS-CoV-2) epidemic, Contact Tracing emerged as an essential tool for managing the epidemic.
 App-based solutions have emerged for Contact Tracing, including a protocol designed by Apple and Google (influenced by an open-source protocol known as DP3T).
 This protocol contains two well-documented de-anonymisation attacks.
 Firstly that when someone is marked as having tested positive and their keys are made public, they can be tracked over a large geographic area for 24 hours at a time.
 Secondly, whilst the app requires a minimum exposure duration to register a contact, there is no cryptographic guarantee for this property.
 This means an adversary can scan Bluetooth networks and retrospectively find who is infected.
 We propose a novel "cross hashing" approach to cryptographically guarantee minimum exposure durations.
-We further mitigate the 24-hour data exposure of infected individuals and reduce computational time for identifying if a user has been exposed using $k$-Anonymity buckets of hashes and Private Set Intersection.
+We further mitigate the 24-hour data exposure of infected individuals and reduce computational time for identifying if a user has been exposed using $k$-Anonymous buckets of hashes and Private Set Intersection.
+We empirically demonstrate that this modified protocol can offer like-for-like efficacy to the existing protocol.